ppy/osu-wiki/news/2025/2025-03-24-community-contributors-elite-nominators-2024.md

 ![](/wiki/shared/news/2025-03-24-community-contributors-elite-nominators-2024/banner.jpg)

-If you need a refresher, the [Elite Nominator](/wiki/People/Elite_Nominators) award is an acknowledgement given to [Beatmap Nominators](/wiki/People/Beatmap_Nominators) and [Nomination Assessment Team](/wiki/People/Nomination_Assessment_Team) members who've went above and beyond the call towards keeping our beloved Ranked section as vital and vibrant as it can be, whether it's via beatmap modding and nomination, quality assurance, or any other remarkable contributions towards the community.
+If you need a refresher, the [Elite Nominator](/wiki/People/Elite_Nominators) award is an acknowledgement given to [Beatmap Nominators](/wiki/People/Beatmap_Nominators) and [Nomination Assessment Team](/wiki/People/Nomination_Assessment_Team) members who've gone above and beyond the call towards keeping our beloved Ranked section as vital and vibrant as it can be, whether it's via beatmap modding and nomination, quality assurance, or any other remarkable contributions towards the community.

 This year, we're introducing a *third* tier to the Elite Nominator award.
 Yes, you heard that right, a few individuals have demonstrated such a high level of dedication and commitment across a total of 3 years, and we simply couldn't ignore them.